ibm-messaging/mq-container-mft/mft-cp4i/README.md

 4. Run `oc get pods` to know if a deployment is created.
 If created, then you will a pod by name `mft-cp4i-a1-xxxx-xxxx`
 	`ex: mft-cp4i-a1-6f7b555d4c-xdw9r`
+5. Any changes can be made to the Agent container by ssh'ing into the container using the command
+`oc exec -ti <agent-pod-name> bash`
+ This ssh's into the Agent Pod and allows users to make changes as necessary.

 ### 7. Deploy MFT Agent - A2
 1. Same as Step-6 above, except that update